Augustine Van de Vyver: Bishop of Richmond

 In 1901, philanthropist Thomas Fortune Ryan and his wife donated almost $500,000 to buy the land and construct a new Sacred Heart Cathedral in Richmond.
 It was consecrated on November 29, 1906.
-While bishop, Van de Vyver open new religious congregations, schools and other Catholic institutions.
+While bishop, Van de Vyver opened new religious congregations, schools and other Catholic institutions.
 According to his contemporaries, he was very popular among the priests and the parishioners.
-With assistance from a donor, Van de Vyver opened a industrial college for African-American boys in Rock Castle, Virginia.
+With assistance from a donor, Van de Vyver opened an industrial college for African-American boys in Rock Castle, Virginia.
 Katherine Drexel, mother superior of the Sisters of the Blessed Sacrament. opened a school for African-American girls.

 On August 22, 1902, Joseph Anciaux a Belgian Josephite priest in Virginia wrote a letter to the Congregation of the Propaganda in Rome, condemning acceptance by the U.S. Catholic hierarchy of racial segregation in the United States.
 He called it a radical and non-Catholic policy, and accused Van de Vyver personally of timidity in the face of "negro haters".
 On October 28, 1902, Van de Vyver forced Anciaux to leave the diocese.